Group Therapy Programs

 PERSONALITY DISORDERS AND SELF-HARM

-Dialectical Behaviour Therapy Based (DBT) (Both evening and day group options)
+Dialectical Behaviour Therapy Based (DBT)

 This is a DBT based program which requires a minimum 6 month commitment.
 A longer term program for individuals who have difficulty with regulating their emotions, tolerating distress and managing interpersonal difficulties.
 Often individuals who enter this program have experienced problems in initiating/maintaining healthy personal and therapeutic relationships.
 This is can be accompanied by risk taking behaviour, impulsivity and self-harm.
 DBT aims to assist individuals to reduce long-term unhelpful behavioural patterns.
 This is achieved by teaching skills needed to tolerate distress, reduce impulsivity and improve relationships.
 One on one sessions are included as part of the program to provide additional support and work on crisis planning when needed.
 The DBT program occurs in conjunction with program commitments and agreements as per the DBT team's guidelines.